adekoyadapo/arch-gpt/README.md

 ## How It Works

 1. The user inputs a request in the text area describing their cloud architecture diagram.
-2. The app sends the user's input to the GPT-4 model via **Azure OpenAI**.
+2. The app sends the user's input to the model via **OpenAI python class**.
-3. GPT-4 generates Python code using the **Diagrams** library.
+3. Model generates Python code using the **Diagrams** library.
 4. The generated Python code is saved to a file, executed, and the diagram (saved as a `.png`) is displayed in the app.

 ## How to Run the Application